 - be in your place in the exam room not less than 15 minutes before the time the exam commences.

 - display your current UNSW student identification card on your examination desk for the duration of the exam.
 Students without an ID card will be required to provide other official photo identification such as a driver's licence or passport at the time of the exam, electronic versions of identification are not permitted.
-Students without any photo identification will be required to present themselves to the Exams Team with appropriate photo identification before the end of the exam period.
+Students without any photo identification will need to remain after their exam until their identification can be confirmed by the Exams Team.

 - switch off all mobile telephones and/or any other communication equipment, including music players, before the exam commences.